HukamiEstia/DUAV2019-mirror/README.md

 ## Introduction

-This repo contains the structure, code, and tutos of our project.
+This repository contains the structure, code, and tutos of our project.
 We tried to make it as reusable and understandable as possible.
+We use Joseph Redmon's Darknet framework, with YOLO for detection.
+We build in docker to make the installation easier (with nvidia-docker for GPU use).

  #### Structure